ayinos/ayinos.github.io/_posts/2025-08-07-find-duplicate-elements.md

 ---
 title: Find duplicate elements in a list
 date: 2025-07-19 10:43:20 +/-TTTT
-categories: [Java, Stream operations]
+categories: [Java, Stream API]
-tags: [java8,stream,list]     # TAG names should always be lowercase
+tags: [java8,stream,list,set,filter]     # TAG names should always be lowercase
 ---

 ## Solution 1: Use a set